compcommlab/oembeddings/README.md

 - min_length: only use sentence with a minimum number of tokens (default: 5 tokens)
 - corpus_name: file name for `txt` file.
 Training corpora files are always located in the `data` directory (is created automatically)
 - lowercase: apply lowercasing to corpus
+    - It is recommended to include `lower` in the file name of the training corpus.
+This way, the evaluation scripts can infer whether the model is lowercased or not.
 - seed: set a random seed for exporting the sentences (i.e., shuffle the dataset)

 ## Training